Civil Legal Assistance

 -

 Hon.
 Richard M. Givan Loan Repayment Assistance Fund was established in 2006 as a statewide loan assistance program for law school graduates employed in non-profit organizations serving the civil legal needs of low income individuals and families in Indiana.
-Applications are due annually on or around October 1.

 -

 Hon.
 J. Terrence and Peggy Cody Loan Repayment Assistance Fund was established in 2019 to help enable graduating law students to pay for their law school loans and be employed at civil legal aid providers, county Department of Child Services offices and county Public Defender’s offices throughout the state of Indiana, with preference given to those employed or living in Floyd County, Indiana.
-Applications are due annually on or around October 1.

-Civil Legal Aid Fund
+Civil Legal Aid Grants

 IOLTA

-Pro Bono Opportunity Guide
+The Pro Bono Opportunity Guide

 The Pro Bono Opportunity Guide is a statewide volunteer matching tool for legal professionals interested in volunteering and legal assistance providers who need volunteers.